Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 There are a few critical things that might have gone wrong with links, causing a Google ranking drop:

-- Gradual loss of domain authority and trustworthiness: Over time, backlinks can lose their impact if linking pages are removed, go offline, or more external links are added to the page, diluting its SEO benefits.
+Over time, backlinks can lose their impact if linking pages are removed, go offline, or more external links are added to the page, diluting their SEO benefits.

 LinkChecker Pro stands out due to its ability to handle thousands of links with precision.
 It’s also easy to use and simplifies backlink monitoring.
 It seamlessly integrates with Ahrefs and Majestic SEO, allowing you to get comprehensive SEO metrics.